mlcommons/GaNDLF/docs/getting_started.md

     009,${GANDLF_DATA_3DRAD}/009/image.nii.gz,0
     010,${GANDLF_DATA_3DRAD}/010/image.nii.gz,1
     ```
 3. [Construct the configuration file](https://mlcommons.github.io/GaNDLF/usage#customize-the-training) that will help design the computation (training and inference) pipeline.
 An example file for this task can be found [here](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_getting_started_classification_rad3d.yaml).
-This configuration has various levels of customization, and those details are [in this page](https://mlcommons.github.io/GaNDLF/customize).
+This configuration has various levels of customization, and those details are presented on [this page](https://mlcommons.github.io/GaNDLF/customize).
 4. Now you are ready to [train your model](https://mlcommons.github.io/GaNDLF/usage#running-gandlf-traininginference).
 5. Once the model is trained, you can infer it on unseen data.
-Remember to construct a [similar data file](https://mlcommons.github.io/GaNDLF/usage#constructing-the-data-csv) for the unseen data, just without `Label` or `ValueToPredict` headers.
+Remember to construct a [similar data file](https://mlcommons.github.io/GaNDLF/usage#constructing-the-data-csv) for the unseen data, but without `Label` or `ValueToPredict` headers.

 [Back To Top &uarr;](#table-of-contents)

 ### Classification (patch-level) using 2D Histology Images

-1. Download and extract the [sample data](#sample-data) as described above.
-Or use your own.
+1. Download and extract the sample data as described in the [sample data](#sample-data) as described above.
+Alternatively, you can use your own data.
 2. [Extract patches/tiles from the full-size whole slide images](https://mlcommons.github.io/GaNDLF/usage#offline-patch-extraction-for-histology-images-only) for training.
 A sample configuration to extract patches is [here](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_getting_started_segmentation_histo2d_patchExtraction.yaml).
 Let's assume the output will be stored in `${GANDLF_DATA}/histo_patches_output`, we can refer to this location as `${GANDLF_DATA_HISTO_PATCHES}` in the rest of the document.
 3. [Construct the main data file](https://mlcommons.github.io/GaNDLF/usage#constructing-the-data-csv) that will be used for the entire computation cycle.
-For the sample data for this task, it should get generated after [the patches are extracted](https://mlcommons.github.io/GaNDLF/usage#offline-patch-extraction-for-histology-images-only), and should look like this (currently, the `Label` header is unused and ignored for classification/regression):
+For the sample data for this task, it should get generated after [the patches are extracted](https://mlcommons.github.io/GaNDLF/usage#offline-patch-extraction-for-histology-images-only), and should look like this (currently, the `Label` header is unused and ignored for classification/regression, which use the `ValueToPredict` header):

     ```csv
     SubjectID,Channel_0,ValueToPredict